-How much heparin do I use? \\\\\mL \\\\\ units/mL
+How much heparin do I use ?mL units/mL - · · ·

-- 14. Scrub new injection cap for 15 seconds with cleaning wipe using friction. - 15.
-Allow injection cap to dry for 15 seconds.
+- 14. Scrub the new injection cap for 15 seconds with cleaning wipe using friction. - 15.
+Allow the injection cap to dry for 15 seconds.
 Do not touch, wipe, fan or blow on the injection cap to help it dry. - 16.
-Remove top of heparin syringe and remove any air bubbles from syringe. - 17.
-Attach heparin syringe to clean injection cap.
+Remove the top of the heparin syringe and remove any air bubbles from the syringe. - 17.
+Attach the heparin syringe to the clean injection cap.
 Make sure that neither the cap nor the syringe tip touches anything, including your fingers.
-If it does, throw it away and start over. - 18.
-Open clamp and push heparin into your child's line.
-Close clamp while pushing the last 0.5 mL into your child's line. - 19.
-Remove syringe from line and throw it away. - 20.
-Place new alcohol impregnated protective cap on injection cap. - 21.
-Always push heparin in last.
+If it does, throw it away, and start over again. - 18.
+Open the clamp and push the heparin into your child's line.
+Close the clamp while pushing the last 0.5 mL into your child's line. - 19.
+Remove the syringe from the line, and throw it away. - 20.
+Place a new alcohol impregnated protective cap on the injection cap. - 21.
+Always push the heparin in last.
 This helps to prevent a blood clot from forming in the line. - 22.
-If your child has more than 1 line, repeat these steps for other lines.
+If your child has more than one line, repeat these steps for other lines.